Skip to content

 • Facilitate interactions with the client’s end-user to gather consent

-Before an Open Payments outgoing payment is created, an outgoing payment grant must be issued.
+Before an outgoing payment is created via Open Payments, an outgoing payment grant must be issued.

 Outgoing payment grant requests must be interactive.
-This means the request requires explicit interaction, often from the account holder, to gather consent (permission) to create the outgoing payment.
+This means the request requires explicit interaction, often from the a client’s end-user, to gather consent (permission) before creating the outgoing payment.
 The interaction is facilitated by your IdP.
-Your IdP:

-2. Sends the interaction choice to your authorization server
+2. Sends the interaction choice (accept/deny) to your authorization server

 3. Sends a request to your authorization server to finish the interaction